microsoft/iot-curriculum/labs/iot/gps-lab/steps/set-up-pi.md

     sudo reboot
     ```

-### Test the GPS receiver
+### Install the GPS receiver software

-There is some free GPS software you can use to test the data coming from the receiver.
+[GPSD](https://gpsd.io) is free GPS software you can use to get the data coming from the receiver.

-1. From the terminal, install the software using the following command:
+1. From the terminal, install the GPSD software using the following command:

     ```sh
     sudo apt install gpsd gpsd-clients --yes